ページID:7932

 Brief Biography

-1908 Born on July 8 in Yokohama, the second son of Kosuke Higashiyama (a ship chandler) and his wife, Kuni, his given name was Shinkichi.
+1908 Born on July 8 in Yokohama, the second son of Kosuke Higashiyama (a ship chandler) and his wife, Kuni.
+His given name was Shinkichi.
+At the age of three, he moved to Kobe.
 As a child he showed great interest in art and often painted in his free time.

-1921 He entered the Nihon-ga (Japanese-style painting) Department of the Tokyo School of Fine Arts.
+1926 Entered the Nihon-ga (Japanese-style painting) Department of the Tokyo Fine Arts School (now Tokyo University of the Arts).

-1931 Graduating from the Tokyo School of Fine Arts, he entered into its research department, where he began training under Somei Yuki, and adopted the name "Kaii", instead of "Shinkichi" when signing his works.
+1931 Graduating from the Tokyo Fine Arts School, he entered into its graduate school, where he began training under Somei Yuki.
+He adopted the name "Kaii", instead of "Shinkichi" when signing his works.

-1933 He completed his work in the research department of the Tokyo School of Fine Arts and in August, boarded a cargo ship bound for Europe.
-In October, he arrived in Berlin where he was to continue his studies.
-He studied German in the foreign students department, frequenting the local art galleries.
+1933 Finished at graduate school of the Tokyo Fine Arts School.
+To study in Germany, he boarded a cargo ship bound for Europe in August, arriving in Berlin in October.
+He studied in the foreign students department, frequenting the local art galleries.

-1940 On the 21st of November he married Sumi Kawasaki, the eldest daughter of the painter Shoko Kawasaki, and moved to Saginomiya in Tokyo.
+1940 On November 21, he married Sumi Kawasaki, the eldest daughter of Shoko Kawasaki, a painter.
+They lived in Saginomiya, Tokyo.

-1945 In December, he moved to Ichikawa, and began painting again.
+1945 He served from July until the end of the war on August 15.
+In December, he moved to Ichikawa, Chiba.
+He began painting again.

 1947 In October, he exhibited “Dim Sunlight” in the 3rd Nitten (National Art Academy) Exhibition.
-The painting was much admired and was purchased by the government.
+The painting was admired so much and purchased by the government.
 He decided to concentrate his efforts on landscape painting.

 1950 Appointed a member of the Nitten Exhibition jury for the first time, he entered "Road" in the 6th Nitten Exhibition, a work that won him the recognition of both the art world and public.

-1956 Kai received the Japan Art Academy Award for "Twilight”, which he had painted the previous year, and which was later purchased by the government.
+1956 Received the Japan Art Academy Award for "Twilight” painted the previous year.
+It was later purchased by the government.
 In October, he exhibited "Pine Garden" in the 12th Nitten Exhibition.

-1959 In November, entered "Sea at Dusk" that is a painting of Hituishi island where his grandfather had been born and raised into the 2nd Shin-Nitten exhibition.
+1959 In November, entered "Sea at Dusk" into the 2nd Shin-Nitten exhibition.
+This is a painting of Hituishi island, that is in Sakaide, Kagawa, and his grandfather had been born and raised on.

 1965 In January, he was appointed a member of the Japan Art Academy, and accepted the post of Shin-Nitten Exhibition director.
-It was at this time that he decided to use waves and rocks to symbolize Japan in the motifs for the murals in the New Imperial Palace.
+At this time, he decided to use waves and rocks as motifs for the murals in the New Imperial Palace to symbolize Japan.

-1973 In January, he traveled throughout Japan on a sketching tour in preparation for painting the murals at Toshodai-ji, temple and as a result of his travels, chosing the mountains and the sea as motifs.
-In August he exhibited for the first time in Kagawa.
+1973 From January, he traveled throughout Japan on a sketching tour for preparation of painting the murals at Toshodaiji temple.
+As a result of travels, he chose mountains and the sea as motifs.
+In August, he exhibited for the first time in Kagawa.
 The exhibition of 150 works was divided into four themed groups: "Northern European Lanscapes", "The Four Seasons of Kyoto", "Journeys through Austria and Germany" and "Scenery with white horses".

 1974 He became chairman of the board of directors at Kaiso-Nitten.

 1975 He painted "Spring Daybreak" as a gift from the Emperor and Empress of Japan to the Queen Elizabeth II on her state visit to Japan.
-In May, he completed the first group of murals for Toshodai-ji titled "Mountain Clouds-The Sound of Waves", and in June he dedicated them to the temple.
+In May, he completed the first group of murals for Toshodaiji temple, titled "Mountain Clouds-The Sound of Waves".
+He dedicated them to the temple in June.

-1977 In April, "The Toshodai-ji Temple Exhibition" which included "Mountain Clouds" and "The Sound of Waves" was held at the Petit Palais in Paris.
+1977 In April, "The Toshodaiji Temple Exhibition" was held at the Petit Palais in Paris, which included "Mountain Clouds" and "The Sound of Waves".

-1980 In February, he completed the second group of three murals for Toshodai-ji titled "Dawn Clouds at Huang-shan", "May Breeze in Yangzhou", and "Moonlit Night at Gujlin.
-After they were exhibited in Tokyo, Osaka, Nagoya, in June, he officially presented them to the temple.
+1980 In February, he completed the second group of three murals for Toshodaiji temple, titled "Dawn Clouds at Huang-shan", "May Breeze in Yangzhou", and "Moonlit Night at Gujlin.
+They were exhibited in Tokyo, Osaka, Nagoya, in June.
+After then, he officially dedicated them to the temple.

 1981 In August, he held a "Kaii Higashiyama Exhibition" at the National Museum of Modern Art, Tokyo.
-In November, he officially presented his work "Benign Light" to Toshodai-ji.
+In November, he officially dedicated his work "Benign Light" to Toshodaiji temple.

-1990 In January, Kaii received a commission from the Imperial Household Agency to paint a screen showing folksongs from the Y?ki region for the wall of the T?meiden reception room in the Imperial Palace as part of the celebrations for the enthronement of the Emperor.
-It was finished in the September of that year and shown at the ceremony during the banqueting celebrations.
+In January, Kaii received a commission to paint a screen.
+The work is showing folksongs from the Yuki region (east of Japan), for the celebrations for the enthronement of the Emperor.
+It was finished in September and shown at the ceremony in November.

-1994 In November, the Higashiyama Kaii art gallery was opened in Ichikawa City.
+1994 In November, the Higashiyama Kaii art gallery was opened in Ichikawa, Chiba.

-1995 In August, the Kokoro-no-Tabiji, Spiritual Journey art gallery was opened in Yamaguchi-mura, Nagano.
+1995 In August, the Kokoro-no-Tabiji, Spiritual Journey art gallery was opened in Yamaguchi village, Nagano.

 1998 In November, "Moonlight" was entered into the 30th Nitten exhibition.
-It was his final Nitten exhibition entry.
+It was his last work entried Nitten exhibition.

-1999 On May the 6th, Kaii died of old age, decorated with the Grand Cordon of the Precious Crown, 3rd rank.
+1999 On May 6, Kaii Higashiyama passed away, due to old age.
+He was 90 years old.
+He awarded the Grand Cordon of the Precious Crown, 3rd class.

 2005 In April, the Higashiyama Kaii Setouchi Art Museum was opened by Kagawa Prefecture.